texas-robocamp/texas-robocamp.github.io/tutorials/programming/arrays.md

 Determine the correct code to access the elements containing letters y and z in the diagram above.

+{% include callout_red_cup.html task="X" %}

+## Wrap-up

 Congratulations!
 You have finished the C++ tutorial!

-Don't forget to turn your cups to red so that a member of the camp staff can check your code.

-Once your project team is finished, one of the camp staff will bring you the materials for your project and explain how to get started.
-Until then, you can explore coding and the Linux environment, and you can let your other team members know that you are available if they have questions.
+Until we move on to robot programming, you can explore coding and the Linux environment, and you can let your neighbors know that you are available if they have questions.